Player01osu/aniki/README.md

 # Aniki

 ##### Warning: This is unfinished software!
-Don't expect everything to be there, but I appreciate any feedback and bug reports.
+Don't expect everything to be there!
+Feedback and bug reports are appreciated.

 Watch and keep track of anime.

+(Written アニ記)

 ## Features